 - What did you learn?

 Make sure you have a happiness door, to collect feedback from the attendees when they leave the workshop.

-If you are interested in this workshop, feel free to reach out to me.
-Just contact me.
+If you are interested in a Lego Scrum Simulation for a workshop, feel free to reach out to me.